muratk3n/thirdwave/en/2021/04/sum-greater-than-whole-reductionism.md

-then put them back together and he realized combining even smaller, and smaller pieces would give you a rectangle whose sides correspond to the circle, and since rectangle area is easy to calculate ($C=2\pi r$ obviously), from there circle area calc wld be easy, a major innovation at the time.
+then put them back together and he realized combining even smaller, and smaller pieces would give you a rectangle whose sides correspond to the circle, and since rectangle area is easy to calculate ($C=2\pi r$ obviously), from there circle area calc wld be easy, plug in we get
+$\pi r^2$, a major innovation at the time.

 <img width="200" src="circle.jpg"/>